Jake Ewald, a key member of Philly emo stalwarts Modern Baseball, has maintained solo project Slaughter Beach, Dog on the side.

 So I kind of accept that I have these long gaps where I don’t really make anything.
 And if I try to make something, it doesn’t end up being good.
 But I also have these really productive periods, where, if I indulge myself, then I could end up with a bunch of songs.
 So, it’s real back and forth.

-I want to touch on your songwriting style for a little bit.
-It can be quite personal, sometimes. as a fan of Modern Baseball and knowing that history there, your style of music has really opened up a positive and helpful dialogue – especially in regards to mental health.
+Your songwriting style can be quite personal.
+As a fan of Modern Baseball and knowing that history there, your style of music has really opened up a positive and helpful dialogue – especially in regards to mental health.
 How do you feel about the fact that your art has really helped a lot of people?

 It’s really inspiring, and it gives me a really special sense of purpose.
 Because a big part of being a touring musician is having these long periods of time where you’re at home, just doing nothing – and you have to find the most mundane things to occupy yourself with.
 And it’s easy to start feeling worthless or useless.
 But, in those moments, I look back on all the times somebody has come up to me at a show, and said, “Hey, thank you so much for writing songs, and sharing them.
 You’ve really helped me during a difficult time,” or anything like that, it just reminds you that what you’re doing is important and you need to keep doing it.